Tommy Lister Jr.: World Championship Wrestling (1996)

 Lister spent March 1996 in World Championship Wrestling (WCW) as Z-Gangsta, as part of The Alliance to End Hulkamania, culminating in failure at Uncensored.
 He debuted the previous week with fellow actor/wrestler Robert Swenson, who was billed as The Ultimate Solution.

-Honors and awards
+Legacy and awards

 U.S. national shot put title with a mark of over 61 ft 8 in and 1982 NCAA Division II National Shot Put Champion.

 The athletic department of Lister's alma mater Cal State LA sponsors an annual track meet in his name.

 In 2016, he was nominated for the "Best Bad Mu#&a Award" at the All Def Movie Awards.
 In 2014 at the Orlando Urban Film Festival, he won "Best Star Spotlight" for his performance in No Weapon Formed Against Us.

 Personal life

 Marriage

-He was married to Felicia Forbes, formerly of Cape Town, where they married.
+He was married to Felicia Forbes in Cape Town 2003, they have one daughter named Faith Grace Lister.

 Legal issues

 On August 31, 2012, Lister agreed to plead guilty to conspiring to commit mortgage fraud, in a scheme that led to $3.8 million in losses.
 He was charged with fraudulently buying homes in order to withdraw $1.1 million in home equity loans.
 In April 2014, he was out on bail and was confident of avoiding prison.
 He stated, "What's so cool about God and our government is that you can make a mistake and they will forgive you if you just a good person and doing right."